Universal Structure of Turbulent Radiative Mixing Layers

 with the flux decomposed as $\langle \rho u_x u_z \rangle = \langle \rho u_z \rangle \langle u_x \rangle + {\cal R}_{xz}$, where ${\cal R}_{xz} = \langle \delta u_x \, \delta (\rho u_z) \rangle < 0$ is the Reynolds shear stress.
 Although $\partial_t \langle \rho \rangle = - \partial_z \langle \rho u_z \rangle = 0$ in the TRML frame, Eq.~\eqref{eq:mean_u_x} is Galilean invariant along $x$, so a uniform boost in the $x$-direction cannot enforce $\partial_t \langle u_x \rangle = 0$.

 Integrating vertically across the turbulent layer yields

 where $\Delta u = u_{x,h} - u_{x,c}$.
-Thus, the total horizontal momentum in the mixing layer grows as high-$u_x$ gas enters from the hot phase and low-$u_x$ gas exits into the cold.
+Thus, the total horizontal momentum in the mixing layer increases as high-$u_x$ gas enters from the hot phase and an equal mass of low-$u_x$ gas exits into the cold phase.
 As shown in panel (2,1) of Fig.~\ref{fig:mean_fluxes}, $\langle u_x \rangle$ saturates inside the TRML while its penetration into the cold phase increases slowly over time.
 This lack of strict steady state in $x$-momentum is consistent with earlier numerical findings~\cite{Chen2023}.

 The vertical momentum equation does attain steady state: